Home

 I don't want the privacy in big data to end up with the fact that we will have some public characteristics like a baseball player has, aka social score which transparently shows your goodness, but it is better to have such fair models because they are transparent than have nothing at all.

-All I have written are meaningless words and I'm absolutely not the first one who talks about it — we have to take steps towards education, privacy, and data security.
+All I have written are meaningless words and I'm absolutely not the first one who talks about it — we have to take steps toward education, privacy, and data security.
 It's obvious.

 Buy me a coffee